2016 Iraq FA Cup final: Al-Zawraa

 Al-Zawraa entered the competition in the Round of 32 as an Iraqi Premier League team.
-In their first match, they were drawn against an Iraq Division One team, Al-Difaa Al-Madani home.
+In their first match, they were drawn against an Iraqi First Division League team, Al-Difaa Al-Madani home.
 At their temporary home stadium, Al-Sinaa Stadium, Al-Zawraa won 2–0 with goals from Luay Salah and Oday Jafal.
-In the Round of 16, they drew another Division One team, Diyala at Al-Sina'a Stadium, winning 4–0 with a hat-trick from Salah and a goal by Hatem Zaidan.
-In the quarterfinals they were drawn against another Division One team, Al-Hussein, where they lost 2–1 away, at the Five Thousand Stadium, in the first leg, with a goal from Alaa Abdul-Zahra.
+In the Round of 16, they drew another First Division League team, Diyala at Al-Sina'a Stadium, winning 4–0 with a hat-trick from Salah and a goal by Hatem Zaidan.
+In the quarterfinals they were drawn against another First Division League team, Al-Hussein, where they lost 2–1 away, at the Five Thousand Stadium, in the first leg, with a goal from Alaa Abdul-Zahra.
 They pulled it back by winning 3–1 home, at Al-Sinaa Stadium, in the second leg, winning 4–3 on aggregate.
 The goals were from Jafal, Salah and Zaidan.
 In the semifinals, Al-Zawraa drew Naft Al-Janoob, where they won 2–0 away, at the Naft Al-Junoob Stadium, in the first leg, with goals from Salah and Hussein Ali.
 They also won, in the second leg, 2–1 at Al-Sinaa Stadium, with two goals from Abdul-Zahra to reach the Iraq FA Cup final.

 Al-Quwa Al-Jawiya

 Al-Quwa Al-Jawiya entered the competition in the Round of 32 as an Iraqi Premier League team but due to the withdrawal of Naft Maysan, Al-Quwa Al-Jawiya gained automatic qualification to the Round of 16.
-They were drawn against an Iraq Division One team, Al-Jaish away.
+They were drawn against an Iraqi First Division League team, Al-Jaish away.
 At Al-Jaish Stadium, Al-Quwa Al-Jawiya won 3–1 with two goals from Emad Muhsin and a goal by Hamid Mido.
 In the quarterfinals, they drew against Al-Karkh, where they drew in the first leg 1–1 at Al-Quwa Al-Jawiya Stadium with a goal from Mohammed Abdulwahid.
 In the second leg, they won 1–0 with a goal from Muhsin at Al-Karkh Stadium.
 In the semifinals, they drew Duhok, where they lost 4–1 in the first leg, at the Duhok Stadium, with a goal from Abdulwahid.
 In the second leg, at Al-Quwa Al-Jawiya Stadium, they pulled it back, winning 3–0 with goals from Muhsin, Hammadi Ahmed and Hussein Ali Wahid to reach to the Iraq FA Cup final on the away goals rule.